temporalio/edu-appdatasec-go-code/exercises/custom-converter/README.md

 1. Defining a Custom Data Converter is a straightforward change to your existing Worker and Starter code.
-The example in the `practice` subdirectory of this exercise is missing the necessary change to use a Custom Data Converter, meaning that you can run it out of the box, and produce JSON output using the Default Data Converter.
+The example in the `practice` subdirectory of this exercise is missing the necessary change to use a Custom Data Converter. meaning that you can run it out of the box, and produce JSON output using the Default Data Converter.
 You'll do this first, so you have an idea of the expected output.
 First, start the Worker: